-Do you have questions about Oregon home loans?
+Do you have questions about home loans in Oregon?
 Chances are, you’ll find the answer below.
 These are five of the most common questions that Oregon home buyers ask about mortgage financing.

 1. What’s needed to qualify for a home loan in Oregon?

 While mortgage standards and requirements can vary from one loan program to the next, there are certain common “ingredients” lenders look for when reviewing applicants.
 Here are some of the things that are usually required to qualify for a home loan in Oregon:

 - Some form of income that is sufficient to repay the loan

 - A decent credit score, generally 600 or above on the FICO scoring scale*

 - A good balance between your monthly income and debts

 - A down payment in some cases, depending on the type of loan you use

 - Enough money to cover your closing costs, unless the seller chips in